Does Your CRO Innovate To Keep Trials On Track?May 9, 2018

-Challenges are likely to emerge in projects designed to develop groundbreaking treatments for rare conditions.
+Challenges are likely to emerge in projects designed to develop groundbreaking treatments for rare and complicated conditions.
 Often, these disease states have limited established standards of care and diagnostic procedures.
 Flexible study design as well as staff who anticipate and quickly resolve issues are keys to consistent study management.

 In an ongoing ARG study of a drug for a rare eye disease in which blinding fibrous membranes grow under children's eyelids, a small number of patients were treated at two large referral centers in the US and Europe.

 The first interim analysis revealed an issue: measuring membranes manually on squirming children was producing inconsistent readings between sites, and even from the same patients at different visits.

 For this trial, the potential for greater variability was not anticipated in the protocol given the lack of an established scale for fibrous membrane growth.
 An idea was used to require digital photographs at every patient visit.
 Further, a central reader was brought in to evaluate the images by measuring the lesion areas electronically.